Chuck E. Cheese: Entertainment

+Films and series

+In 1983, Pizza Time Theatre created a Christmas TV special, titled "The Christmas That Almost Wasn't", produced by animation company Kadabrascope, a Pizza Time Theatre subsidiary.
+The special centers around Chuck E. Cheese and Jasper T. Jowls as they travel to the North Pole to save Christmas.

+In 1999, Chuck E. Cheese released a direct-to-video film, titled "Chuck E. Cheese in the Galaxy 5000", produced by FUNimation Entertainment.
+The movie follows Chuck E. Cheese and his friends as they travel to a distant planet to win money to fix Charlie Rockit's aunt and uncle's tractor engine.

+In September 2020, CEO David McKillips said that the company had recently launched an entertainment division, the goal being to produce movies and TV shows featuring the CEC cast of characters.

+In January 2024, CEC Entertainment announced a game show, being developed by Magical Elves.
+The series will feature adults competing with larger versions of classic Chuck E. Cheese arcade games, such as pinball, air hockey, and Skee-Ball.
+As of June 2025, no more details have been announced.

+In June 2025, CEC Entertainment announced an animated Christmas film called "A Chuck E. Cheese Christmas" The film is scheduled to release on both Amazon Prime Video, and the Chuck E. Cheese YouTube channel on November 27, 2025.
+Produced by HappyNest Entertainment.
+The special will feature actor Nathan Kress as the voice of Chuck E. Cheese.

 Video arcade

 Since the company's inception, one of the primary draws for the business has been its video arcade offering inside restaurants.
-Within the arcade, customers can play coin-operated video games or redemption games, the latter of which involves games of skill that reward players in the form of tickets based on score.
+Within the arcade, customers can play card-operated video games or redemption games, the latter of which involves games of skill that reward players in the form of tickets based on score.
 Tickets can be redeemed later for merchandise, such as candy and toys.
+In late 2020, paper tickets were retired and replaced with electronic tickets, which are stored on the Play Pass cards.

 The coin-op games originally accepted brass tokens issued by the company, stamped with various logos and branding that evolved over time.
-The company experimented with a card access method as a replacement for tokens, which allowed customers to load credits onto a card that could then be swiped for access at arcade games and refilled later.
-It was tested under different names including "Chuck E.'s Super Discount Card" and "Chuck E. Token Card".
+The company experimented with a card access method as a replacement for tokens in the late 2000s, which allowed customers to load credits onto a card that could then be swiped for access at arcade games and refilled later.
+It was tested under different names, including "Chuck E.'s Super Discount Card" and "Chuck E. Token Card.".
+In late 2016, a new card system known as "Chuck E.'s Play Pass" was introduced to replace tokens throughout the chain, utilizing a similar method of gameplay as the Token Card.